CopernicaMarketingSoftware/Documentation/Mailerq/5.0/mq_json.md

     the <a href="mq_json">MQ_json()</a> function.
 </p>
 <p>
-    This function returns a
-    <a href="http://json-c.github.io/json-c/json-c-0.12/doc/html/json__object_8h.html">struct json_object</a>
-    pointer.
-This is a pointer to a data type defined by the <a href="https://github.com/json-c/json-c">json-c</a>
+    This function returns a "struct fjson_object".
+This is a pointer to a data from the >a href="https://github.com/rsyslog/libfastjson">libfastjson</a>
     library.
-If you want to work with this data pointer, you therefore also need access to this JSON library.
+If you want to work with this data pointer, you therefore also need access to this JSON handling library.
 </p>
 <pre class="language-c"><code class="language-c">
 /**